 Andrew House

 The home, opened in 2005, is for four adults with learning disabilities who receive 24 hour care.
-The building is owned and managed by Swan Housing Association.
+The building is owned and managed by Swan Housing Association/Aspirations.

 Anvil Place